Angela Lansbury: 1952–1965: Mid-career mature roles and Broadway debut

 She followed this with a performance as Sybil Logan in In the Cool of the Day (1963) – a film she denounced as awful – before appearing as wealthy Isabel Boyd in The World of Henry Orient (1964) and the widow Phyllis in Dear Heart (1964).
 Her first appearance in a theatrical musical was the short-lived Anyone Can Whistle, written by Arthur Laurents and Stephen Sondheim.
-An experimental work, it opened at the Majestic Theatre on Broadway in April 1964, but was critically panned and closed after nine performances.
-Lansbury had played the role of crooked mayoress Cora Hoover Hooper, and although she loved Sondheim's score she experienced personal differences with Laurents and was glad when the show closed.
+An experimental work in which Lansbury played the role of crooked mayoress Cora Hoover Hooper, it opened at the Majestic Theatre on Broadway in April 1964 but was critically panned, closing after nine performances.
+Although she loved Sondheim's score, she experienced personal differences with Laurents and was glad when the show closed.
 She appeared in The Greatest Story Ever Told (1965), a cinematic biopic of Jesus, but was cut almost entirely from the final edit.
-She followed this with appearances as Mama Jean Bello in Harlow (1965), as Lady Blystone in The Amorous Adventures of Moll Flanders (1965), and as Gloria in Mister Buddwing (1966).
-Although many of her cinematic roles had been well received, "celluloid superstardom" evaded Lansbury, and she became increasingly dissatisfied with these minor roles, feeling that none allowed her to explore her potential as an actress.
+She followed this up with appearances as Mama Jean Bello in Harlow (1965), as Lady Blystone in The Amorous Adventures of Moll Flanders (1965), and as Gloria in Mister Buddwing (1966).
+Despite her cinematic roles being well received, "celluloid superstardom" evaded Lansbury, and she became increasingly dissatisfied with these supporting roles, feeling that none allowed her to explore her potential as an actress.

-Mame and theatrical stardom: 1966–1969
+1966–1983: Mame and theatrical stardom

 I was a wife and a mother, and I was completely fulfilled.
 But my husband recognised the signals in me which said 'I've been doing enough gardening, I've cooked enough good dinners, I've sat around the house and mooned about what more interior decoration I can get my fingers into.'
 It's a curious thing with actors and actresses, but suddenly the alarm goes off.
 My husband is a very sensitive person to my moods and he recognised the fact that I had to get on with something.
 Mame came along out of the blue just at this time.
 Now isn't that a miracle?.